 We could write an entire book on wood floor sanding, of course, but for now we’re offering the basics as a two-part series.
 On the following pages two sanding gurus, Todd Schutte from Bona US and Daniel Boone from American Sanders, offer their wisdom on abrasives and the fundamentals of the big machine, edger and buffer.
-In the next issue, we’ll dive into multi-head sanding with Russ Watts of Lägler and common sanding mistakes with Mark Opperman of Norton Abrasives.
+In Part 2 in the next issue, we’ll dive into multi-head sanding with Russ Watts of Lägler and common sanding mistakes with Mark Opperman of Norton Abrasives.
 I’d like to thank all the readers who shared their sanding photos with us to include in these articles.—K.M.W.

 Wood Floor Abrasive basics